 Nanjing City Wall

-Built during the Ming Dynasty, the Nanjing City Wall is of the largest city walls in China and once the longest in the world.
-Taking 21 years to complete, the City Wall originally surrounded the ancient capital in an area covering 55 square kilometers or more than 21 square miles and reaches a height between 14-21 meters or 46-67 feet.
-Today, most of the 600 year old wall still stands and continues to be one of the most culturally important attractions of Nanjing.
+Built during the Ming Dynasty, the Nanjing City Wall is one of China’s most extensive city walls and once the longest in the world.
+Taking 21 years to complete, the City Wall originally surrounded the ancient capital, covering 55 square kilometers or more than 21 square miles.
+It reached a height between 14-21 meters or 46-67 feet.
+Today, most of the 600-year-old wall still stands and continues to be one of Nanjing’s most culturally essential attractions.

 Green Line 3 or Purple Line 4 – Jimingsi station